learn-the-web/topics/javascript-syntax.md

 ## Data types

-There are some basic data types in Javascript that you should be familiar with.
+There are some basic data types in JavaScript that you should be familiar with.

 ### Strings

-Strings in Javascript, are really just plain old text.
-All strings in Javascript must be surrounded by quotes—either single or double, Javascript doesn’t care.
+Strings in JavaScript, are really just plain old text.
+All strings in JavaScript must be surrounded by quotes—either single or double, JavaScript doesn’t care.

 ```js
 // Strings: basic text and words